Far from the Madding Crowd (2015)

 It’s a pleasure to see Michael Sheen move impressively beyond his career as a big-screen impressionist (accomplished as those impressions often were).
 He’s very affecting as the confirmed bachelor and reputedly passionless Boldwood.
 There were times when I felt Sheen showed the man’s controlled desperation almost too eloquently and the script doesn’t enable him to suggest the less than controlled aspects of that desperation – at least until Boldwood shoots Troy dead (a sequence that is poorly staged and weakly melodramatic).
 There are more times, though, when Sheen’s work is simply admirable.
 The surfacing and obscuring of feelings that he, Matthias Schoenaerts and Carey Mulligan convey during the haymaking supper at Bathsheba’s farm are subtly powerful, and the same goes for other conversations between Boldwood and Oak.
 According to Stephanie Zacharek, the lead actress ‘too often squinches her face in a self-satisfied smile’ but this expression is one of the cleverest elements of Carey Mulligan’s portrait of Bathsheba.
 The teasing composure is a front that comes under repeated pressure and returns with increasing effort; Mulligan describes with fine variety and precision the emotional effects of fighting a losing battle for personal autonomy and fulfilment.

 Juno Temple does well as Fanny but the role is seriously reduced: we don’t even see her reaction to missing her own wedding.
 The other significant role for a supporting actress, Bathsheba’s maid Liddy, is well played by Jessica Barden, who captures the character’s comic enthusiasm and more serious notes, but the other Weatherbury farm workers are very minor presences here – compared with both the novel and the 1967 film.
 There’s little sense of the continuing life of a rural community – perhaps Thomas Vinterberg and David Nicholls, who clearly feel that Bathsheba needs to be presented as a woman to whom we can easily ‘relate’, were worried that a twenty-first-century audience would find the rustic chorus quaint and dull.
-The haymaking supper – the intertwining of the principals’ serious but unspoken emotional business and the rustics having raucous fun – is so well done that it’s a pity there aren’t other social sequences of this kind.
+The Bathsheba-Boldwood duet at the haymaking supper and the more ribald singing of farm-workers at Troy’s celebration of his marriage, are both convincing: it’s a pity there aren’t more social sequences of this kind.
 Although the Dorset countryside is handsomely lit by Charlotte Bruns Christensen (who photographed Vinterberg’s previous film, The Hunt), the landscapes of the film rarely express more than pictorial beauty.
 An exception is the dynamic sequence in which Gabriel races uphill in a vain attempt to prevent his flock, misled by an erratic sheepdog, from going over the edge of a cliff (and, when he fails, pounds the rocky ground in fury and frustration).

 The composer, Craig Armstrong, has an impossible act to follow: Richard Rodney Bennett’s wonderful score for John Schlesinger must always have been ringing in his ears but Armstrong does a creditable job with the music.
 There’s a good deal of talent at work in this film, which is never less than absorbing.
 But it feels, eventually, more like a reworking of Schlesinger than a re-interpretation of Hardy.
 The look of the picture and the streamlining of the story understate, respectively, the changeable Wessex weather and the importance of human carelessness (the All Saints and All Souls mix-up, Bathsheba’s Valentine card to Boldwood) in dictating the events of Far from the Madding Crowd.
 There’s no sense either of the irony that Hardy surely intended in the title of his book[1].
 Perhaps ‘Bathsheba’ would have been a better title after all.